-This course introduces teacher candidates to the knowledge and skills needed to teach students who have severe and multiple disabilities in either inclusive or general education settings.
-Furthermore, this course examines effective teaching practices for whole class instruction and the adaptations and modifications of curriculum necessary to meet the needs of students with severe and multiple disabilities.
-This course also explores the acquisition and application of core curriculum competencies as well as various evidence-based strategies necessary for the decisionmaking process for teaching students with diverse learning needs.
+This course introduces teacher candidates to the knowledge and skills needed to teach students who have severe and multiple disabilities in special classes, inclusive settings, or general education settings.
+Furthermore, this course examines effective teaching practices for whole class instruction, small group instruction, and explicit instruction, across grade levels.
+Adaptations and modifications of curriculum in a manner to meet the needs of students with severe and multiple disabilities is taught across grade levels.
+This course also explores the acquisition and application of core curriculum competencies as well as various evidence-based strategies necessary for the decision-making process for teaching students with diverse learning needs.
+This class introduces and reviews the qualifications and required assessments for students who are alternatively assessed across all grade levels.
+This course includes the implementation of assistive technology to support students with multiple and severe disabilities.